workingDog/kmlToGeojson/README.md

     val geojson = KmlConverter().toGeoJson(kml)

-This gives you a GeoJson object, that can easily be converted to JSON, such as:
+This gives you a GeoJson object that can easily be converted to GeoJSON format, such as:

     geojson.foreach(obj => println(Json.prettyPrint(Json.toJson(obj))))

 "KmlConverter" has one generic method "toGeoJson()" that takes any of the implemented Kml objects.
 See also "TestGeoJson".

-## Compile and package

-The easiest way to compile and package the application is to use [SBT](http://www.scala-sbt.org/).

 ## Status

 work in progress, not tested